pfrackowiak01/pfrackowiak01/README.md

 ## 👋 Hello, I'm Paweł!

 - Level 23 👾
-- Student of Computer Science at the [Maritime University in Gdynia](https://umg.edu.pl) 👨‍🎓
+- I am a graduate of Computer Science from the [Maritime University in Gdynia](https://umg.edu.pl) 👨‍🎓
 - Inspired to become a future Game Developer 👨‍💻 or Game Designer 📝📊
+- With a keen interest in also pursuing a career as a PHP Web Developer 🕸🌏

 ---

 ## 🔭 I’m currently working on:
-  - Big mobile game project (endless runner) in Unity for my internship in Boombit/TapNice
   - Big mobile game project (deck-builder roguelike) in Unity for my engineering degree
   - Real board game and card game for my college
-  - Online application for first-year students (group project of 11 people - I am in the frontend development team) https://github.com/magdadobek/AIIM1Project
+  - Business Website

 ---